fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

   <tr>
     <th>Notes</th>
     <td>Both component developers and integrators can define listeners for events.
-<a href="Invokers.md">Invokers</a> and <a href="ExpansionOfComponentOptions.md">Expanders</a> can be used as listeners here.
+<a href="Invokers.md">Invokers</a> and the `fire` method of other events can be used as listeners here, as well as any function handle resulting from an <a href="ExpansionOfComponentOptions.md">Expanders</a>.
 Note that as well as being a simple string holding the name of an event on this component, a listener key may also be a full <a href="IoCReferences.md">IoC Reference</a> to any other event held in the component tree (for example <code>"{parentComponent}.events.parentEvent"</code>.
-As well as being a simple function name, a the value associated with the key may be a <a href="InfusionEventSystem.md">Listener Record</a> or else follow the syntax of an invoker indicating that the registered listener receives a different signature from the one that the event has fired (see <a href="EventInjectionAndBoiling.md">Event injection and boiling</a>).</td>
+As well as being a simple function name, the value associated with the key may be a <a href="InfusionEventSystem.md">Listener Record</a> or else follow the syntax of an invoker indicating that the registered listener receives a different signature from the one that the event has fired (see <a href="EventInjectionAndBoiling.md">Event injection and boiling</a>).</td>
   </tr>
   <tr>
     <th>Example Definition</th>
     <td><pre>
+<code>examples.myListener = function (number, condition) {
+    console.log("Event listener received number " + number + " and condition " + condition);
+};

-<code>fluid.defaults("component.name", {
+fluid.defaults("examples.eventedComponent", {
     gradeNames: ["fluid.component"],
     events: {
-        onSave: "preventable",
-        onReady: null
+        myEvent: null
     },
     listeners: {
-        onSave: "component.name.saveValidatorFn"
-    },
-    ...
+        "myEvent.myNamespace": "examples.myListener"
+    }
 });</code>
 </pre></td>
   </tr>
   <tr>
     <th>Example Override</th>
     <td><pre>
-<code>var myComp = component.name(container, {
+<code>var myComp = examples.eventedComponent({
     listeners: {
-        onReady: "myNamespace.myReadyNotificationFn",
-    },
-    ...
+        "myEvent.myNamespace": "examples.myOtherListener",
+    }
 });</code>
 </pre></td>
   </tr>